2

 • Ensures that the vehicle and equipment are ready for use at the beginning of the shift and after every call.

-• Responds to emergencies and non-emergencies using appropriate care and caution following Tennessee law, EMS regulations, company policy, and the principles of safe emergency vehicle operation.
+• Responds to emergencies and non-emergencies using appropriate care and caution in accordance with Tennessee law, EMS regulations, company policy, and the principles of safe emergency vehicle operation.
 As per TMHC policy, always wear their seatbelt when in a Company vehicle.

 • Adheres to Universal Precautions/Body Substance Isolation when dealing with patient contacts.
-Is familiar with and practices the Infection Control policies and procedures of TMHC.
+Is familiar with and practices infection control policies and procedures for TMHC.

-• Works with all personnel professionally and works at their skill level in accordance with the Tennessee regulations and company policies.
-Maintain good relations with all outside staff and services.
+• Works professionally with ALS personnel and at their skill level in accordance with the Tennessee DPH/OEMS and company policies.
+Maintains good relations with all outside staff and services.

 • Acts at all times in the best interests of high-quality patient care, in the best interests of the patient, and in such a manner to reflect credibly on TMHC and the professional reputation of the emergency medical technician.